workshopper/scope-chains-closures/exercises/garbage-collection/problem.md

 reachable from active code.
 Any reference which is not marked, is swept into the garbage (i.e. the memory is freed).

-This concept of marking reachable memory is particulary relevant to closures:
+This concept of marking reachable memory is particularly relevant to closures:

 ```
  someFunc()